mukeshvommu318/JavaScript_vs_Python/README.md

 	-> Remove the class attribute
 		h1Element.classList.remove("heading");

 	->setAttribute() : It allows to add attribute to the HTML element. if the attribute exists it will replace to that attribute labelElement.setAttribute("for","checkboxid")

    	-> classList.toggle()  :  Adds a class if it's not present and removes it if it is present
     		element.classList.toggle("className");

+      	-> removeChild() : It removes the Child nODE from the Parent Node parentNode.removeChild(childNode);